How To Protect WordPress Website From Brute Force AttacksPosted by TotalDC

 For additional security, you can activate two-way authentication.
 The only con to this is that you would need to have your phone with you all the time.

 What If Someone Already Hacked Your Website?

 You can still recover from this miserable event.
 Try to regain admin access to your site.
 If your password was changed, you can simply get access again by using the ‘forgot password’ option.
 If this has failed, get in touch with your hosting provider.

 Change All Your Backend Passwords

-This is super important thing to to when you regain access to your hacked website.
-You have to make sure that you use strong password so you can avoid further damage being done to your website.
+This is a super important thing to do when you regain access to your hacked website.
+You have to make sure that you use strong passwords so you can avoid further damage being done to your website.

 Identify the Damage Done

 Scan your website with online malware scanners like Google’s Safe Browsing.

 If you keep regular backups, you can restore your most recent backup just make sure the backup that you chose was from before your website was hacked.